michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 I use pytest in most python projects, and I've had a feeling that I haven't been been using most of the features it provides, since I tend to only use `@pytest.mark` from the API.
-I spent some time reading through the pytest documentation and playing with some examples in the source [pytest jupyter notebook][] to get more familiarity with what's possible.
-After a few hours of playing around with pytest, realised there was a lot of functionality I was missing.
+I spent some time reading through the pytest documentation and playing with some examples in a [pytest jupyter notebook][] to get more familiarity with what's possible.
+After a few hours of playing around with pytest, realised there pytest has much more functionality than I had been.
 Read below for some of the examples.
-Most of this is just a reconstitution of whats in the [pytest documentation][] for my own self-learning.
-Additionally there's useful videos, and plugins on the [awesome pytest][] GitHub repository.
+Most of this article is a reconstitution of what's in the [pytest documentation][] for my own self-learning.
+In addition to the pytest documentation there's useful videos, and plugins listed on the [awesome pytest][] GitHub repository.

 [pytest jupyter notebook]:
   https://github.com/michaelbarton/jupyer-pytest-api-examples